 Ganesh Ramanathan has been working in the field of building automation for the past 25 years and combines his backgrounds in mechanical engineering and computer science to explore the exciting area.
 He is currently working to leverage the paradigms of the Web of Things in order to develop interoperable systems with a vision to create autonomous buildings.

-Irina is a computer and data scientist, engineer, and passionate supporter of students in tech.
-In her everyday life at Siemens, she leads the global data analytics team as they develop the self-adaptive buildings of the future using AI.
+Paul is a computer and data scientist, engineer, and passionate supporter of students in tech.
+In his everyday life at Siemens, he leads the global data analytics team as they develop the self-adaptive buildings of the future using AI.
 In this presentation, you are invited to explore together where building data comes from, what it looks like and what it is worth: how it is collected and prepared, how meaning is added to it, and how it is used to make decisions and to enable buildings to drive themselves.